Skip to navigation Skip to content

 This step is only necessary if the court order or agreement is for periodic child maintenance.
 If the court order or agreement is only for spousal maintenance, go to Step 4.

-To create a new child record, create a record for each child referred to in the order.
+To create a new child record, create a record for each child in the order.

-Confirm this information when pre-registration interviews are conducted.
+Confirm this information when conducting the pre-registration interviews.

 4